 I and targeted attacks were prevented in many cases.
 Many products were also competent at blocking more targeted, exploit-based attacks.
 However, while some did very well in this part of the test, others were very much weaker.
-Malwarebytes' was largely incapable of stopping the targeted attacks, stopping just two.
+Webroot's was largely incapable of stopping the targeted attacks, while Malwarebytes stopped just two.

-False positives were not an issue for most products Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
+■ False positives were not an issue for most products Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
 The vast majority allowed all of the legitimate websites and applications.
 Trend Micro's blocked just one.